 Railcolor Classic is our category about ‘classic’ locomotives in fresh paint.
 This time we take a good look, a very good look at the Dutch class 1600/1700/1800 electrics originally built for the Nederlandse Spoorwegen (NS).
 Over the years, many of these locomotives, known for their distinctive French design, switched careers and became of value to open access operators in the Netherlands.
-Several machines, of course, got new colourful liveries, which we will show you one by one.
+Several machines, of course, got new colorful liveries, which we will show you one by one.
 Sit back and enjoy!

 This article was first published on 12.09.2018 and updated on 21.09.2019 with Strukton’s 1824 (Nicole) electric.

-First let us give you a brief introduction to these Alsthom/GEC-Alsthom locomotives:
+First, let us give you a brief introduction to these Alsthom/GEC-Alsthom locomotives:

-The Dutch national railways, or Nederlandse Spoorwegen (NS) ordered 58 Alsthom locomotives type 1600 in 1978 and 1981.
+The Dutch national railways or Nederlandse Spoorwegen (NS) ordered 58 Alsthom locomotives type 1600 in 1978 and 1981.
 All locomotives were delivered in the early 1980s.